All Episodes

 I can't help but take this personally, folks.

-And in a complimentary way, I have often said selflessness is the best thing you can do for yourself.
+I mean, in a complimentary way, I have often said selflessness is the best thing you can do for yourself.

-And you know how I've been misunderstood in that.
+And you know how I've been misunderstood in that?

 People confuse selflessness and selfish.